-The Center's strategic planning process is flexible and can be adjusted to fit the needs of state court systems, state problem-solving court associations, or other organizations.
+Strategic Planning | The Center's strategic planning process is flexible and can be adjusted to fit the needs of state court systems, state treatment court associations, or other organizations.
 The basic steps are outlined below.

-1. Planning Committee

-The strategic planning process begins by convening a multi-disciplinary planning group representing all of the key stakeholder agencies that participate in, support, or are impacted by problem-solving courts.
-The Center can help to assemble an appropriate planning committee and facilitate committee meetings as needed.

-2. Needs Assessment

-A thorough needs assessment is critical to identifying the challenges and opportunities facing a statewide problem-solving court system, as well as the strengths and resources that can enable the state to meet these challenges.
+- 1. Planning Committee | The strategic planning process begins by convening a multidisciplinary planning group representing key stakeholder agencies that participate in, support, or are impacted by treatment courts.
+The Center can help to assemble an appropriate planning committee and facilitate committee meetings as needed. - 2.
+Needs Assessment | A thorough needs assessment is critical to identifying the challenges and opportunities facing a statewide treatment court system, as well as the strengths and resources that can enable the state to meet these challenges.
 The needs assessment allows the planning committee to develop a full understanding of the system's current operations and areas of need.
-The Center guides the planning committee through a robust needs assessment that includes the following:
+The Center guides the planning committee through a robust needs assessment that includes the follow: